mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/about-resgroups-changes.html.md

 title: About Changes to Resource Groups in Greenplum 7
 ---

 VMware Greenplum 7 introduces substantial changes to resource group-based resource management.
-This topic describes the Greenplum 7 resource group and compares with resource groups 6.
+This topic compares the differences between resource groups with Greenplum 6 and Greenplum 7.
+Visit [Using Resource Groups](workload_mgmt_resgroups.html) for more information about how resource groups work in Greenplum 7.

+The following table compares the main concepts of resource management and how each version of Greenplum Database implements them:

 |Metric|Resource Groups in Greenplum 6|Resource Groups in Greenplum 7|
 |------|---------------|---------------|